 On the platform, users communicate with videos.
 Making short looping videos with special effects and music overlays is the only way to communicate.

 TikTok is unlike any other social media platform.
 Most of the features for promoting brands only came into effect recently.
-For long, brands had to rely on user-generated content and influencer marketing to advertise their products.
+For a long, brands had to rely on user-generated content and influencer marketing to advertise their products.

 Brands and users have a mutualistic relationship on the platform.
-To put plainly, it is a win-win situation for both parties.
+To put it plainly, it is a win-win situation for both parties.
 UGC frees the brands from the burden of constantly creating new videos to connect and engage with their audience.